-Essential to Rockhurst University strategic planning in AY 2006-2007 were a series of twelve Town Meetings led by Father Tom Curran with the help of faculty and staff serving on the university’s Planning and Budgeting Committee [UPBC].
+Essential to Rockhurst University strategic planning in AY 2006-2007 were a series of twelve Town Meetings led by the Rev. Thomas B. Curran, S.J., with the help of faculty and staff serving on the university’s Planning and Budgeting Committee [UPBC].
 In addition to the several hundred one-on-one sessions Rockhurst’s new president had with members of the community, Town Meetings were important opportunities for Father Tom and members of the University Planning and Budgeting Committee to engage the community in dialogue around Rockhurst’s future.

 The twelve Rockhurst Town Meetings held between August and October 2006 were :